 Gold, people.
 This is gold.

-You can use this stuff verbatim later in your sales copy, in your blog posts and their titles, in your emails and their subject lines, and in your Facebook posts and tweets.
+I can use this stuff verbatim later in my sales copy, in my blog posts and their titles, in my emails and their subject lines, and in my Facebook posts and tweets.

-You can also glean a couple of crucial insights from this process:
+I have also gleaned a couple of crucial insights from this process:

-- Despite the dozens, if not hundreds, of posts, most people in your audience share the same core issues or challenges.
+- Despite the dozens, if not hundreds, of posts, most people in my audience share the same core issues or challenges.
 We’re talking 10-12 main problems, not 100.

 For example, I have noticed a certain progression among freelancer writers who subscribe to my blog and buy my products: